Skip to main content

 bufferLength: 3

-NOTE: Axiomatics does not recommend using a value as low as 1.
+The default is 3 and is not recommended using a value as low as 1.

 ASM can be used as a metrics backend.
 This configuration is used to publish key metrics for the graph displays of the Dashboard feature of ASM.

-To set up ADS for use with ASM, you need to add a property for ASM and two parameters in the deployment configuration file.
+To set up ADS for use with ASM, you need to set a the following section in your deployment.yaml file:

 metricsBackends: